blueSparrow2000/blackout_deathmatch/README.md

 / Added particle: Blood effect when enemy or player is hit by a projectile

+2024.6.16 Added throwables: grenade, smoke (grenade), flash / To be updated: holding items including placable, consumable and throwable will be displayed

 Future plan:
 - grenade (throwable - countdown like traveldistance / not a projectile / explosion when deleted)
 - flash / smoke